My Go-To Genealogy Trick for Relatives Who “Disappear”

 Why This Works So Well

-One important caution.
-The assumed surname does not have to come from the father.
-It may come from a mother, stepfather, friend, or completely unrelated person.
-Always think broadly.
+One important caution is that the adopted surname does not always come from the father.
+It may come from a mother, stepfather, acquaintance, or an unrelated source.
+It is necessary to evaluate each case broadly and avoid narrow assumptions.

 When to Use This Strategy